AshrafElshazly/DevOps-Interviews-Questions-Intake44/README.md

 - Create a Serverless architecture
 - SQS, RabitMQ, Lambda Function, Lambda@Edge, and Step Functions.
 - how to make temproray S3 Access link?
+- **Serverless function** – Piece of code that will be executed by a compute service, on demand.

+- **Lambda trigger**– The type of event that will make a Lambda (serverless) function run.
+This can be another AWS service or an external input.

 ### Networking